NetaZuckerman/covid19/README.md

 `bash pipeline.sh -d` \
 The directories will be created in the current working directory, and it is recommended to run all following commands from that working directory.
-* Fill fastq/raw/ directory with all raw fastq.gz files.
+* Fill fastq/raw/ with all raw fastq.gz files.
 * Fill refs/ with your desired reference sequence.

 2. Produce reports for each fastq.gz file in fastq/raw (or any other location of your choice) \